NEWS & UPCOMING EVENTS

 Ly Andy Phok, Ariel-Crisostomo, 15-16 years old individual kata.

-Dojo Sakurai de Notre-Dame-du-Lac is active in their community!
+Dojo Sakurai de Notre-Dame-du-Laus is active in their community!
 Check out the article in their community news on page 15!
 (French only)

-Montreal JKA Fall Camp, November 4-5 with Shu Takahashi Sensei (7th Dan, JKA Brooklyn) and Douglas Luft (7th Dan, JKA Albany)
+Montreal JKA Fall Camp 2016 with Shu Takahashi Sensei (7th Dan, JKA Brooklyn) and Douglas Luft (7th Dan, JKA Albany)

-Congratulations to Canadian Competitors at the 10th South American Championship!
+Congratulations to Canadian Competitors at the 10th South American Championship 2016!

 The 10th South American Championship was held in Santiago, Chile on September 3-4, 2016.
 Thirteen countries and about 450 contestants participated in this championship, with a special invitation to Canada, USA, Mexico and Panama.
 A total of 10 competitors represented Canada, 5 from JKA-SKD Canada: Manon Quirion, Richie Phok, Ariel Crisostomo, Andru Tecce and Andy Phok.